Skip to main content

 How to choose the best pet-friendly space heater

-Some space heaters can be on the pricey side, so you’ll want to ensure you’ve selected the safest model for your fur babies.
-Some models have exposed heating elements.
-Instead, look for space heaters that remain cool to the touch.
-Most ceramic space heaters have a plethora of built-in safety features like a cool-touch design and tip-over protection, which automatically shuts off your heater if it gets knocked over.
-Low-profile models are more difficult for active fur babies to knock over.
-If you choose a tower heater, get one with a heavy base.
-Never place your heater directly on top of a table or dresser.
-Curious cats love to climb, and the last thing you want is for your cat to knock your heater off a table.
+Space heaters that are close to the ground are also more difficult for athletic fur babies to knock over.
+If you choose a tower heater, be sure to get one with a heavy base.
+Never place your heater directly on top of a table or dresser, either.
+Curious cats love to knock things over, and the last thing you want is for your cat — or a powerful dog’s tail — to knock your heater off a table.

-The best space heaters for pets
+The best space heaters for homes with pets

 Without further ado, let’s have a look at our top three picks for pet-friendly space heaters.